d2l-ai/d2l-en/chapter_multilayer-perceptrons/environment.md

 Interestingly, when we expect both label shift and covariate shift hold, it is often advantageous to work with the methods that flow from the label shift assumption.
-That's because these methods tend to involve manipulating objects that look like the label, which (in deep learning) tends to be comparatively easy compared to working with the objects that look like the input,
+That is because these methods tend to involve manipulating objects that look like the label, which (in deep learning) tends to be comparatively easy compared to working with the objects that look like the input,